Daniel J. Frey

 Who are we?

-We are a people who can trace our origins through an ancestry who believes in freedom.
+We are a people who can trace our origins through an ancestry that believes in freedom.

-We are a people bound together in a struggle against our fellow humans who fears freedom.
+We are a people bound together in a struggle against our fellow humans who fear freedom.

 A history governed by the simplest idea yet the most powerful in the whole of the universe.